allenalmario/allenalmario/README.md

 - ⚡ Fun fact: ...
 -->

-- 🌱 I’m currently learning Playwright and REST Assured with Java
+- 🌱 I’m currently learning Playwright with Java

+- 🎯 My goals are to
+  - Learn REST Assured with Java
+  - Get back into Web Development: Possibly Springboot and React

 - ⚡ Status: I'm a Software Development Engineer in Test at a Seattle based logistics company called Expeditors International of Washington